timtadh/hackthology/hackthology/content/blog/exceptions-for-go.md

-This package also supports: catching user defined exceptions, catching multiple exception types, `Close` which works like the "try with resources" construct in Java 7+, (multiple) finally blocks, and a choice between propogating exceptions with `Unwind` or retrieving the error/exception with `Error` and `Exception` functions.
+This package also supports: catching user defined exceptions, catching multiple exception types, `Close` which works like the "try with resources" construct in Java 7+, (multiple) finally blocks, and a choice between propagating exceptions with `Unwind` or retrieving the error/exception with `Error` and `Exception` functions.

 One Gotcha!
 The `Try()` function creates a `*Block` struct.
-To execute the block you must either call: `Unwind`, `Error`, or `Exception`. `Unwind` executes the block, if there is an exception coming out of the block it continues to cause the program stack unwind. `Error` and `Exception` excute the block, but return the exception as a value to deal with in the usual Go way.
+To execute the block you must either call: `Unwind`, `Error`, or `Exception`. `Unwind` executes the block, if there is an exception coming out of the block it continues to cause the program stack unwind. `Error` and `Exception` execute the block, but return the exception as a value to deal with in the usual Go way.